Bloxdy/game-inputs/README.md

 var inputs = new GameInputs(domElement, {
   preventDefaults: true,
   allowContextMenu: false,
-})
+  maxPointerMovement: 100, // optional - used to identify bad mouse movements caused by browser bugs })

 // bind an arbitrary event name to one or more physical key codes